Skip to content

 max_retries=5, # Maximum retry attempts

-logger=logging.getLogger("custom") # Custom logger
+logger=logging.getLogger("custom") # stdlib logger

 ) as client: